Are you deficient in zinc?

 1 handful (30 grams) of Pumpkin Seeds, has approximately 2.2 milligrams of Zinc.

-20% of the daily RDI.
+20% of your daily goals.

 -